KDBlanchard02/AmbulancePCR.WebMVC/README.md

 On GitHub.com, navigate to the main page of the repository.

-Above the list of files, click  Code.
+Above the list of files, click &darr; Code.
+OR
 Open Git Bash.

 Change the current working directory to the location where you want the cloned directory.